Aquafall/Aquafall/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub or contact us at logan@logangamesdaily.online.
+For questions or feedback, please open an issue on GitHub or contact us at AquafallOS@outlook.com.